 Last year, a research team lead by doctors at Brigham and Women’s Hospital introduced a counseling tool to help doctors loosely predict patients’ live-birth outcomes from frozen eggs.
 Mark Trolice, a reproductive endocrinologist and infertility specialist in Winter Park, Florida, says these models are “the best guide we have to provide patients with a reasonable expectation based on the number of mature eggs [they’ve] frozen.”

 Still, in the end, your ability to have a full-term pregnancy using your own frozen eggs doesn’t solely depend on the eggs themselves.
 Regardless of how old your eggs are, the age at which you try to get pregnant matters too.
-“There are so many other medical issues, such as high blood pressure, diabetes and uterine fibroid, that are more common as women age and can affect chances of bringing a pregnancy to term,” says Shefali Shastri, a reproductive endocrinologist, ob-gyn and clinical assistant professor at Rutgers-Robert Wood Johnson Medical School in New Jersey.
+“There are so many other medical issues, such as high blood pressure, diabetes and uterine fibroids, that are more common as women age and can affect chances of bringing a pregnancy to term,” says Shefali Shastri, a reproductive endocrinologist, ob-gyn and clinical assistant professor at Rutgers-Robert Wood Johnson Medical School in New Jersey.

-Other factors that affect full-term pregnancy likelihood (using any eggs, frozen or fresh) include the age of the father (meaning the sperm-supplier), as well as the health of the uterine cavity and fallopian tubes,.
+Other factors that affect full-term pregnancy likelihood (using any eggs, frozen or fresh) include the age of the father (meaning the sperm-supplier), as well as the health of the uterine cavity and fallopian tubes.

 How long do I have to freeze my eggs?